All posts by Jason Pedreza

 JOB CREATE job_store_sales AUTO ON;

-When the copy job is created, it automatically loads the existing gzip-compressed files located in the S3 object path specified in the command to the store_sales table.
+Since the auto-copy job is already created, it automatically loads the gzip-compressed files located in the S3 object path specified in the COPY command to the store_sales table.

 Let’s run a query to get the daily total of sales transactions across all the stores in the US: